Anatomy & Background

 - Weakness that makes it difficult to get out of a chair, squat, kneel or climb stairs.

 - Cracking, grinding, crunching or joint noises called “crepitus” that occurs when moving the hip.

 Symptoms of Osteoarthritis

-Treatment of hip arthritis will depend on the severity of the condition.
+Treatment of hip arthritis at our pain treatment clinic in New Jersey depend on the severity of the condition.
 Some important guidelines should be followed at the beginning of such a condition: